 Microsoft launched the Enterprise Mobility + Security (EMS) in March 2014, in an effort to transition from 'bolted-on' security to 'built-in' security.
 It was a huge bet at the time, as EMS was meant to bring enterprise-level security that Fortune 500 companies were using to small and medium businesses (SMBs).

-Microsoft EMS is a suite of security products that can be purchased as a stand alone product or can be purchased with Microsoft 365, as a bundle.
+Microsoft EMS is a suite of security products that can be purchased as a standalone product or when purchasing Microsoft 365.
 What is Microsoft 365?
 It's a bundle of Office 365, Windows 10, and EMS.
+Is the bundle a bang for your buck?
+Read our comparison blog to decide for your company: Microsoft 365 vs. Office 365

 Microsoft EMS Pricing